alexjlockwood/roll-off-club/docs/getting-started/understanding-roll-speed.md

-# Understanding the Roll Speeds
+# Blue Spins Faster Than Orange

 It is extremely important to understand that **the blue roll spins slightly faster than the orange roll** throughout the duration of a Roll Off timeout.
 These different speeds mean that the rolls will align differently each lap.